Behrooz-Roozitalab/Kinetic-PreProcessor-in-Python-K3P/README.md

 This code (and its attachment: 'functions.py') is designed to do the kinetics, specifically for atmospheric chemistry reactions.
-It has been designed following the processes Kinetic PreProcessor (KPP) [1] follows although it is not as powerful as versatile as KPP.
+It has been designed following the processes Kinetic PreProcessor (KPP) [1] follows although it is not as powerful and versatile as KPP.
 However, it is user-friendly and can be used to teach the kinetics or doing not-complicated box-modeling simulations.
 Nevertheless, it has been tried to write the code that can be easily modified or developed for more complicated purposes using Python programming.